Some of my favourite *go-to* blogs, online sources and experts (in alphabetical order):

 Here are a few ‘new and important narratives’ in the whole GMO debate:

-- Mark Lynas: former Greenpeace anti-GM activist, speaker and author (The God Species: How the Planet Can Survive the Age of Humans 2011; High Tide: News from a warming world (2004); Six Degrees: Our future on a hotter planet (2007))
+- Mark Lynas: former Greenpeace anti-GM activist, speaker and author (The God Species: How the Planet Can Survive the Age of Humans 2011; High Tide: News from a warming world (2004); Six Degrees: Our future on a hotter planet (2007); Seeds of Science (2018))

 - And check out Arctic Apples Okanagan Specialty Fruits (OSF)- a Canadian company that has developed a non-browning apple!
 Also, watch OSF President Neal Carter’s TEDTalk on the benefit of ag biotech!